 Personal injury settlement agreements should always be in writing.
 If a settlement isn’t in writing, it may not be enforceable.
 Although Georgia does recognize oral agreements as valid, they can be difficult to prove.

-If you would like more information or would like to discuss your case, contact Joel Williams Law, LLC, by calling (404) 389-1035 today.
+If you would like more information or would like to discuss your case, contact Williams Elleby, by calling 833-LEGALGA today.